Fredr9/flaskProject/README.md

 we also have bots that can be added to the rooms.

-We have tried to implement every aspect of task 1 and 2, task 1 we feel like we got the most of it, but task 2 we haven't got al of the aspects correctly, task 3 was unfortunately out of reach for us this time.
+We have tried to implement every aspect of task 1 and 2, task 1 we feel like we got the most of it, but task 2 we haven't got all of the aspects correctly, task 3 was unfortunately out of reach for us this time.
-Since we are three beginners in python, we just started learning it.
-Hopefully we are gaining experience and learning a lot from this.

 ##Prerequisite for running the solution